Domaine Alain Voge - Saint-Péray Fleur de Crussol 2022

 Nose

-Intense nuances of pear, melon and citrus, with notes of crushed stone and pencil shavings.
+Intense hints of pear, melon, and citrus, along with notes of crushed stone and pencil shavings

 Mouth

-Rich in texture, beautiful minerality, balanced between acidity and fatness of the lees.
+Rich in texture, beautiful minerality, balanced between acidity and richness from the lees.

 Serve